Geocodio/docs/source/hipaa/index.html.md

 Basic examples for various languages are provided here.
 Please make sure to check out the full documentation for the individual libraries (linked below).

 <aside class="warning">
-<strong>Note:</strong> Most of these libraries have not been updated yet to support the new HIPAA hostname.
-Please check the individual library before proceeding.
+Please consult the individual library documentation to ensure that you are using the <strong>api-hipaa.geocod.io</strong> hostname instead of the regular <strong>api.geocod.io</strong> hostname.
 </aside>

 <table class="table">